-- Download the latest version of Elgg - Upload the ZIP file with an FTP client to your server - Unzip the files in your domain's document root (/home/username/www).
+- · Download the latest version of Elgg - Upload the ZIP file with an FTP client to your server - Unzip the files in your domain's document root.

 Create a data folder

 Elgg needs a special folder to store uploaded files including profile icons and photos.
 You will need to create this directory.